HanRongDa HRD-757: An evolving review

 I became familiar with the Radio-CT app when I used it with my Raddy RF75A.
 It’s really nice with that radio because it adds direct keyboard frequency entry to a radio without number keys, and it opens up the radio recording feature (to a memory card in the radio).
 It also displays file names when playing music.

-The same app works with other HanRongDa/Raddy radios including the HRD-757; however, that radio has direct frequency entry and the ability initiate recording without the app.
+The same app works with other HanRongDa/Raddy radios including the HRD-757; however, this radio has direct frequency entry and the ability initiate recording without the app.
 Really the only cool thing the app adds is automatic clock setting.
 I say its’s cool, but the clock isn’t visible much and maybe you don’t need to set it.
 Also the clock set is always for local time, not UTC.

 Value